intelfan828/ESB-Metronome/README.md

 2. Open `index.html` in your web browser
 3. Start practicing!

-## 💻 Usage

-- Use the tempo slider to adjust the speed
-- Select your desired time signature
-- Click the play button to start/stop the metronome
-- The app works offline once installed

 ## 🛠️ Built With

 - HTML5
 - CSS3
 - JavaScript
-- Service Workers for offline functionality

 ## 📧 Contact